 http://www.witchipedia.com/mineral:sapphire http://www.charmsoflight.com/sapphire-healing-properties.html https://www.gia.edu/sapphire-history-lore https://www.jewelsforme.com/sapphire-meaning https://www.gemsociety.org/article/history-legend-sapphire-gems-yore/ September 6 is National Read A Book Day.
 There are so many of us who make National Read A Book Day almost everyday, but September 6th seems like a great day to introduce yourself to a new book!
 Here are some of our |

-The Inner Circle Sanctuary is a school for traditional style Wicca and holds eight sabbat festivals every year.
+Inner Circle Sanctuary is a school for traditional style Wicca and holds eight sabbat festivals every year.

 All